Startpage: Products

 On 27 June 2006, following criticism of Google Shopping, the website began to delete private details of its users.
 Ixquick stated that it does not share the personal information of users with other search engines or with the provider of its sponsored results.
 According to The New York Times' Wirecutter, Startpage does not store user's personal information or search data.
 A May 2020 review of the website on ZDNet also states that Startpage "does not track, log, or share data or searching history".

 In 2011, Startpage received the European Privacy Seal, a European Union–sponsored initiative that indicates compliance with EU laws and regulations on data security and privacy through a series of design and technical audits.
 It was re-certified in 2013 and 2015.
 The company has also completely ended the recording of user IP addresses since January 2009.
 Because Startpage is based in the Netherlands, it is also "not subject to US laws like the Patriot Act, and cannot be forced to comply with US dragnet surveillance programs, like PRISM."
 Startpage has also contributed €20,000 to NOYB, the non-profit organization founded by Max Schrems, which is committed to launching strategic court cases and media initiatives in support of the EU's General Data Protection Regulation.

 The company also provides a stand-alone proxy service, Startpage.com Proxy, which is incorporated into the Startpage search engine.
 This feature, known as Anonymous View since 2018, allows users the option to open all search results (except advertisements) via the proxy.

+StartMail

 StartMail, founded in 2014 by Startpage CEO Beens, was developed to offer a privacy protecting email service.
 StartMail also allows the creation of disposable and permanent email aliases for each account.
 Phil Zimmermann, the inventor of the PGP encryption system who Startpage hired in 2018 to advise the company on privacy technology, has also helped develop StartMail's PGP-encrypted email service.

 Since Startpage.com does not collect user data, it does not serve targeted advertising based on user data history.
 The company generates revenue from its search engine by providing contextual advertising based on the keyword used to perform a search.